 We ask you to open an issue in dojot's Github repository.
-If you know exactly which component is failing, you could open the issue in its repository (it will work the same way).

 If you are able to analyze and fix this bug, please do so.
 Create a pull-request with a quick description of what you've done.

 7.2 Usage